Nick-Lucas/giterm/README.md

 * Commits view
   * Show branch ahead/behind counts
   * Allow inclusion of origin in view
+  * Scroll to branch head when branch switched from command-line
+  * Support merge and rebase with mouse

 * HUD strip
   * Show current status at top (`x files changed`, `rebasing`, etc)

+* Load more than 500 commits